 An independent association for corporate members of the asbestos testing and inspection community.

-Welcome to NORAC, the National Organisation of Asebstos Consultants.
+Welcome to NORAC, the National Organisation of Asbestos Consultants.

-We enable our members to present the subjects that really matter at meetings where we have an official presence, such as ALC meetings and the UKAS Technical Advisory Committee.
+We enable our members to present the subjects that really matter at meetings where we have an official presence, such as Asbestos Network meetings and the UKAS Technical Advisory Committee.

 Give your organisation a voice...